3 Simple & Quick Tips To Get Better At Your Money

 How to do up a Budget

-- The Manual approach – You can use the same excel file above and simply do a weekly run through of all your different spending categories you spend in every month.
+- The Manual approach – You can use the same excel file above and simply do a weekly run through of all the different spending categories you spend in every month.
 And from there, tag them accordingly to which categories and set limits on them.

 - The Automatic approach – Here in Singapore, Seedly presents an easy way to automatically set up a budget and let the app do all the work for you.
 Every time you make an import, you would be easily able to add to your monthly spend, to give you an amount that you can safely spend.